TheGogy/sudoku-solver/README.md

 meaning that `S* = {B, D, F}` is the exact cover.

 If there are no remaining unsearched branches and no solution has been found, there is no exact cover.

+For a step by step version of this process, please see the [Wikipedia article](https://wikipedia.org/wiki/Knuth%27s_Algorithm_X?lang=en#Example)

 <br />